karafka/karafka/.github/ISSUE_TEMPLATE/bug_report.md

 Please take a moment to review the following resources before submitting your report:

 - [Issue Reporting Guide](https://karafka.io/docs/Support/#issue-reporting-guide) - A guide on what information is required for effective issue reporting.
-- [Karafka Support Policy](https://karafka.io/docs/Support/) - Details on the scope of support offered for different versions and tiers.
+- [Support Policy](https://karafka.io/docs/Support/) - Details on the scope of support offered for different versions and tiers.
-- [Karafka Versions, Lifecycle, and EOL](https://karafka.io/docs/Versions-Lifecycle-and-EOL/) - Information about the current supported versions and End-Of-Life (EOL) policies.
+- [Versions, Lifecycle, and EOL](https://karafka.io/docs/Versions-Lifecycle-and-EOL/) - Information about the current supported versions and End-Of-Life (EOL) policies.

 ## Bug Report Details